leekevinyg/edison/README.md

 - ```npm run watch```

 The **entry point** for all voice commands is located in the background script [here](https://github.com/leekevinyg/edison/blob/master/background.js#L60).

+Logging from extension side javascript is viewable by inspecting the ```background.html``` view from the extension entry under ```chrome://extensions```.
+Note that developer mode must be enabled.

+For injected content scripts, logging is viewable by opening the regular developer tools on the webpage the content script was injected into.

+If you have any questions, feel free to shoot me an email at klee2010@gmail.com.

 Note, the extension currently utilizes a few external dependencies: